infamousgriefer/discord.js-example/README.md

 # discord.js-example
-- This is a example for a discord.js v14 bot
+- This is an example for a discord.js v14 bot

 # Requirements
 - [NodeJS](https://nodejs.org/en)